ygorcosta/wedeploy.com/ui/src/pages/tutorials/auth-web/add-config-files.md

 ##### Hosting

-1. Change to the `hosting` folder and create another `wedeploy.json` file
+1. Change to the `ui` folder and create another `wedeploy.json` file
 3. In that file, paste this code:

 ```application/json